 It is vital that all documentation is written and reviewed with security in mind.
 Be cognizant of using server names, naming conventions and anything that might compromise the integrity of the HHS IT DC.

-Business and technical standards contain 11 technology areas or domains.
-They are security, network, knowledge Management, platform, integration and middleware, data, operations and support, groupware, application, componentware, and business.
+The Business and Technical Standards contain 11 technology areas or domains.
+They are application, business, data, integration and middleware, knowledge management, network, operations and support, platform, privacy, procedures, and security.
 Each technology domain has a domain lead as designated by the domain's bureau director.
-The domain leads will periodically review the existing standards and policies to validate the applicability of the standards in their domain.
-During this review process, domain leads will evaluate the current standards, revise the standards to include the latest technology, remove outdated material from the standards, identify gaps where standards do not exist and attempt to fill these gaps.
+Domain leads are responsible for annually reviewing existing standards, policies, procedures, guidelines, templates, and their respective domain web page (both Internal/external).
+During this review procedure, domain leads and SMEs evaluate the current documents and make necessary changes to include the latest technology, remove outdated materials, identify gaps where standards do not exist and write new standards to fill these gaps.

-Ongoing maintenance of the technical standards and policies is extremely crucial in ensuring that DHS maintains consistency, applicability, and validity of the standards and policies.
-The process described in this section plays an important role in keeping the standards manageable and current.
+Ongoing maintenance of the technical standards and policies is extremely crucial in ensuring that HHS IT DC maintains consistency, applicability, and validity of the standards and policies for internal use and for external customers seeking to do contract work with HHS IT DC.
+The process described in this section plays an important role in keeping the documentation manageable and current.

-DHS uses the content management procedure to add, delete, or modify a standard in the Business and Technical Standards and Policies Compliance Document.
-The following diagram illustrates the procedure.
+The HHS IT DC uses the content management procedure to add, delete, or modify a standard or web page in the Business and Technical Standards.

-The DHS IT Environment Summary provides a summary of the information technology environment at DHS and serves as an introduction to this environment for information technology contractors and vendors that might work with DHS.
+The HHS DC IT Environment Summary provides a summary of the information technology environment at HHS DC (Health and Human Services Delivery Center) and serves as an introduction to this environment for information technology contractors and vendors that might work with HHS DC.